-- Reading skills are developed through a daily carousel of activities, including two guided reading sessions with an adult.
-Books for guided reading (Songbirds Phonics, ORT Phonics, Big Cat for Letters and Sounds, Oxford Owl e-library books for Letters and Sounds) are organised into colour bands, matched to Letters and Sounds phases.
-(Yellow-Phase 3/4, Blue-Phase 4/5, Green-Phase 5, Orange-Phase 5/6, Turquoise-Phase 5/6, Purple-Phase 6, Gold-Phase 6 )
+- Reading skills are developed through a daily carousel of activities, including two reading practice sessions with an adult.
+Books for guided reading (Songbirds Phonics, ORT Phonics, Big Cat Phonics and Big Cat e-library books for Little Wandle Letters and Sounds)) are organised into colour bands, matched to Letters and Sounds phases.
+(Yellow-Phase 3/4, Blue-Phase 4/5, Green-Phase 5, Orange-Phase 5/6, Turquoise-Phase 5/6, Purple-Phase 6, Gold-Phase 6)

-- Other activities that are included in the reading carouse are; independent reading, word level reading and spelling tasks, sentence level reading and grammar tasks and handwriting with a spelling focus.
+- Other activities that are included in the reading carousel are; independent reading, word level reading and spelling tasks, sentence level reading and grammar tasks and handwriting with a spelling focus.

 - The class text is also used to develop comprehension skills and ‘book talk.’